petdance/scraps/unsolicited-advice.md

 other words, the right way.

 Miss Manners would like gently to propose that everyone just cut out all this helpfulness right now.
-She suggest this first as a matter of manners.
+She suggests this first as a matter of manners.
 It is rude to call people's attention to their shortcomings, no matter how much you have their welfare at heart.
 It is rude to assume that anyone other than minors in your custody is less capable than you are of making